 The Importance of Silver Lake to Migratory Birds:

 Silver Lake Reservoir hosts migratory birds using one of the great migration routes of the world, the Pacific Flyway, stretching from northern Alaska to the tip of South America.
-137 species have been sighted on this open body of water, numbering into the thousands of birds at the height of the migratory seasons.
+Over 140 species have been sighted on this open body of water, numbering into the thousands of birds at the height of the migratory seasons.

 Included in those species is at least one listed as threatened in California by the CA Dept of Fish and Wildlife - the bank swallow.

 As part of this Flyway, conservation efforts for our Reservoir would join national and state areas in linking protected bird habitats.